contagon/handbook/handbook/25-temple-and-family-history-work.md

 * Discovering our deceased ancestors and performing ordinances for them in the temple so they can make covenants with God (see [Malachi 4:5–6](https://www.churchofjesuschrist.org/study/scriptures/ot/mal/4?lang=eng&id=p5-p6#p5); [1 Corinthians 15:29](https://www.churchofjesuschrist.org/study/scriptures/nt/1-cor/15?lang=eng&id=p29#p29); [Doctrine and Covenants 128:15–18](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/128?lang=eng&id=p15-p18#p15)).
 * Going to the house of the Lord regularly, where possible, to worship God and perform ordinances for our ancestors (see [Luke 24:52–53](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/24?lang=eng&id=p52-p53#p52); [Doctrine and Covenants 109:13–14](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/109?lang=eng&id=p13-p14#p13)).

+Participating in this work brings great blessings.
+As members make and keep sacred covenants, they access the power of God.
+They find joy in serving in the house of the Lord on behalf of their ancestors.

-This chapter guides Church leaders and members on how to unite families for eternity through temple and family history work.
-More information is available at “[Temples](https://www.churchofjesuschrist.org/study/manual/gospel-topics/temples?lang=eng),” “[Baptisms for the Dead](https://www.churchofjesuschrist.org/study/manual/gospel-topics/baptisms-for-the-dead?lang=eng),” and “[Family History](https://www.churchofjesuschrist.org/study/manual/gospel-topics/family-history?lang=eng)” (Topics and Questions, Gospel Library).
+This chapter guides Church leaders and members on how to participate in uniting families for eternity through temple and family history work.
+More information is available at “[Temples](https://www.churchofjesuschrist.org/study/manual/gospel-topics/temples?lang=eng),” “[Proxy Baptism](https://www.churchofjesuschrist.org/study/manual/gospel-topics/proxy-baptism?lang=eng),” and “[Family History](https://www.churchofjesuschrist.org/study/manual/gospel-topics/family-history?lang=eng)” (Topics and Questions, Gospel Library).

-## 25.1 Member and Leader Participation in Temple and Family History Work
+## 25.1 Member and Leader Participation in Uniting Families for Eternity

-Church members have the privilege and responsibility to help unite their families for eternity.
+Church members have the joyful privilege and responsibility to help unite their families for eternity.
 They prepare themselves to make covenants as they receive temple ordinances.
 They strive to keep those covenants.

 They also help family members understand, receive, and strive to keep temple covenants.
-Parents have the primary responsibility to help their children experience the blessings of temple and family history service for deceased family members.
+Parents have the primary responsibility to help their children experience the joy and blessings of making covenants for themselves and of performing ordinances on behalf of deceased relatives (see [2.1.3](2-supporting-individuals-and-families.md#213-parents-and-children)).

 Church members are encouraged to identify their deceased relatives who have not received temple ordinances.
 Members then perform the ordinances on behalf of those relatives (see [Doctrine and Covenants 128:18](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/128?lang=eng&id=p18#p18)).
-In the spirit world, deceased individuals can choose to accept or reject the ordinances that have been performed for them.
+In the spirit world, individuals can choose to accept or reject the ordinances that have been performed for them.

-Members also invite family and friends to learn about their ancestors and discover their stories.
+Members are also encouraged to discover their ancestors’ stories, which can enrich their experience performing ordinances on behalf of their ancestors.
+Members invite others to do the same.

 Many tools are available to help members in their temple and family history work.
-Some of these are described in [25.4.1](25-temple-and-family-history-work.md#2541-familysearchorg-ordinances-ready-and-familysearch-apps) and [25.4.2](25-temple-and-family-history-work.md#2542-my-family-stories-that-bring-us-together).
+Some of these are described in [25.4.1](25-temple-and-family-history-work.md#2541-online-resources) and [25.4.2](25-temple-and-family-history-work.md#2542-my-family-stories-that-bring-us-together).

-Church leaders support members in their temple and family history efforts as described in [25.2](25-temple-and-family-history-work.md#252-organizing-temple-and-family-history-work-in-the-ward) and [25.3](25-temple-and-family-history-work.md#253-organizing-temple-and-family-history-work-in-the-stake).

 ### 25.1.1 Individual Responsibility for Temple Worship